neofright/Path-of-Serenity-and-Insight/readme.md

 > On the occasion when one develops supramundane *jhāna* which is emancipating, leading to the demolition (of existence), for the abandonment of views, for reaching the first plane, secluded from sense pleasures...... one enters and dwells in the first *jhāna*.²

-It then goes on to enumerate the various wholesome mental pheomena present on the occasion of that consciousness, defining each of these by their standard synonyms.
+It then goes on to enumerate the various wholesome mental phenomena present on the occasion of that consciousness, defining each of these by their standard synonyms.
 We will consider the most significant auxiliary constituents of the supramundane *jhānas*  shortly, but first it is instructive to look at the introductory phrase itself in the light of its commentarial elucidation.

 [^341]: 341.
 Dhs., pp. 74-86.